medienbaecker/kirby-likes/README.md

 # Kirby Likes

 Kirby Likes adds routes, handy page methods and a panel field so you can easily add likes/hearts/votes to pages.

-You can test it on https://kirbysites.com
+See it live on https://kirbysites.com

 ## Frontend